mudassarsyed/geb-spock-mvn-browserstack/README.md

 * Install dependencies `mvn compile`
 * Update `GebConfig.groovy` file inside the `gebspock/src/test/resources` directory with your [BrowserStack Username and Access Key](https://www.browserstack.com/accounts/settings)
 * Update `GebConfig.groovy` file inside the `gebspock/src/test/resources` directory with your browser profile by defining the [required capabilities](https://www.browserstack.com/automate/capabilities)
+* Local Testing is turned on by Default in this repo and will require the BrowserStack Local Binary to be started before the test incase test is triggered locally
+* To turn off Local Testing set browserstack.local:false

 ## Running your tests